May 17, 2009

 The following is simplified, but I hope it'll make it easier to see the forest for the trees.

-If you've already got that part . . . then, here's another aspect of why the kind of speculation possible though credit derivatives is inherently problematic.
+Assuming you've already got what an insurable interest is . . . here's another aspect of why the kind of speculation possible though credit derivatives is inherently problematic.

-When someone gets a mortgage or an insurance policy on a property interest, say, a house they're buying, there tends to be some kind of proportionality between the amount of the mortgage debt, the insurance, and the value of the property.
+When someone gets a mortgage or an insurance policy on a property they have a vested interest in, say, a house they're buying, there tends to be some kind of proportionality between the amount of the mortgage debt, the insurance, and the value of the property.
 Typically, there's a mortgage (historically for LESS than the total appraised value of the house, but never for more), and there's an insurance policy on the house for no more than the replacement cost of the house.
 The mortgage and the insurance are both outstanding obligations, but they are related to one another, in that if the house is destroyed, the insurance will pay off the mortgage.

 So, suppose the house was purchased for $400,000.
-The worst-case scenario is that the house is completely destroyed; in that case, the insurer loses $400,000, but the borrower and mortgage lender are protected from loss.
-If the borrower defaults on the loan, the lender can still foreclose, so then total losses are limited to $400,000 minus whatever the lender recovers through foreclosure.
-If the parties were deluded about the value of the house and it's now seen to be worth only $100,000, the lender's loss may be $300,000, which is very bad; but in any scenario, the total amount of losses that can be suffered by all the parties put together is pretty much limited to $400,000.
+The worst-case scenario is that the house is completely destroyed.
+In that case, the insurer has to pay out $400,000, but the borrower and mortgage lender are protected from loss.
+If the borrower and lender were deluded about the value of the property to begin with and the purchase price and loan were much bigger than they should have been – say the property was really worth only $100,000 – the borrower or lender's loss may be $300,000, which is very bad; but in any scenario, the total amount of losses that can actually be suffered by all the parties put together is pretty much limited to $400,000.

 The bad mortgage loans on banks' books now are a big problem, even if there were nothing else to worry about, probably much bigger than what we faced after Pres.
 Reagan's deregulation of S&L's led to that other debacle back in the 1980's.
 In the '80's, the S&L's that made the riskiest loans were declared insolvent and were liquidated.
-Resolving those loans was painful, but it was easier than it will be this time around, because then, the borrower could re-negotiate the loan with her/his original lender, so many avoidable foreclosures were avoided (which tends to minimize the losses).
+Resolving those loans was painful, but it was much less expensive than resolving the current crisis will be, because then, the borrower could re-negotiate the loan with her/his original lender, so many avoidable foreclosures were avoided (which tends to minimize the losses).
 Now, most borrowers won't easily be able to do that, because we allowed the banks that made the risky loans to "minimize" the risks by rolling them into pools of mortgage-backed securities that were sold to untold numbers of lenders.
-In fact, rather than minimizing the risks, securitization increased them by reducing banks' incentives to lend only to borrowers who could actually pay, effectively creating a race to the bottom.
+In fact, rather than minimizing the risks, securitization increased them by reducing banks' incentives to lend only to borrowers who could actually pay, effectively creating a race to the bottom in loan quality.
 So now, we may have even more bad loans, and, unless the gummint steps in, each borrower, in order to re-negotiate her/his loan, would have to negotiate with untold numbers of lenders, which would cost everyone involved much more than the amount of the loan.
 So, yeah, the bad mortgage loans are a problem.

 And now you and I are being bankrupted to pay off on all those "policies."